 Explore The Healing Touch, the first novel in the captivating Love Beyond Reason series today.

-Disclaimer: This novel is written in British English, contains some heat and a happy ending.
+Disclaimer: This novel is written in British English, contains some heat, a happy ending and can be read as a standalone novel.
 Don’t forget, it’s also available in Kindle Unlimited.

 “Often I am left with a feeling of ‘what happened after’ in romance books, and it was really refreshing to read a follow-up story.” – Mary Anne Yarde, award-winning author of the Du Lac Chronicles.